Shortcut & Gesture

 Hot Corner opens LaunchNext when the pointer reaches a selected screen corner.

-Main Controls
+Main controls

 The trigger delay range is 0 ms to 1200 ms, with a default of 250 ms. The trigger zone range is 20 px to 120 px, with a default of 50 px.

-Practical Tuning
+Practical tuning

-• Use a short delay if you want instant access.
+- Use a short delay if you want instant access.

-• Increase delay first if the corner opens by accident.
+- Increase delay first if the corner opens by accident.

-• Increase the trigger zone only if the corner feels too hard to hit.
+- Increase the trigger zone only if the corner feels too hard to hit.

 LaunchNext also includes an experimental low-level trackpad gesture section.

-Available Options
+Available options

-Before using the four-finger gesture, turn off Show Desktop in System Settings > Trackpad > More Gestures.
+Before using the gesture, turn off Show Desktop in System Settings > Trackpad > More Gestures.
 If the macOS gesture stays enabled, the system may intercept the same input before LaunchNext sees it.

-Reliability Notes
+Reliability notes

-• Gesture support is marked experimental, so behavior can vary with different trackpads and gesture tools.
+- Gesture support is marked experimental, so behavior can vary with different trackpads and gesture tools.

-• Recent builds recover gesture monitoring more cleanly after sleep and wake, but if gestures stop responding entirely, relaunching LaunchNext is still the fastest reset.
+- Recent builds recover gesture monitoring more cleanly after sleep and wake, but if gestures stop responding entirely, relaunching LaunchNext is still the fastest reset.

 Troubleshooting

-• Check for conflicts with Spotlight, Raycast, Alfred, or macOS keyboard shortcuts.
+- Check for conflicts with Spotlight, Raycast, Alfred, or macOS keyboard shortcuts.

-• Clear the shortcut and record it again.
+- Clear the shortcut and record it again.

-• Prefer a combination with at least one modifier.
+- Prefer a combination with at least one modifier.

 Increase Trigger delay first.
 If that is not enough, move the trigger to a less busy corner.

-• Turn off Show Desktop in macOS trackpad settings.
+Show Desktopin macOS trackpad settings. - Confirm

-• Restart LaunchNext if gesture monitoring was interrupted after sleep or a system input change.
+Selected devices, confirm at least one connected trackpad is selected. - Restart LaunchNext if gesture monitoring was interrupted after sleep or a system input change.